underscoreio/shapeless-guide/src/pages/representations/products.md

 or a pair `::[H, T]` where `H` is an arbitrary type and `T` is another `HList`.
-Because every `::` has its own `H` and `T`, the type each element is encoded separately in the type of the overall list:
+Because every `::` has its own `H` and `T`, the type of each element is encoded separately in the type of the overall list:

 ```tut:book:silent